Skip to main content

 When someone joins your board, they are making a public commitment to support, strengthen and provide their leadership and expertise so your organization’s mission can flourish and thrive.

-Prepare Your Board Members to Make Fundraising Asks on Your Behalf
+4. Prepare Board Members to Make Fundraising Asks on Your Behalf

 “I’m a firm believer that fundraising is a major responsibility of being on a board.
 It’s something that not everyone is great at, but there are little things that each member of your board can do to make sure your organization is successful,” Beth says.